dinosoeren/walls.dev/content/project/iris-31/index.md

 At its heart, *Iris-31* is about my grandfather Yvon’s (*Yvon is pronounced `"Ivo"`*) survival during the [1931 hurricane in British Honduras](https://en.wikipedia.org/wiki/1931_British_Honduras_hurricane) (modern-day Belize)—a story passed down through my family.
 But it’s also about the complexity of family, identity, and memory.
 The performance explores not just physical survival, but the psychological limbo of trauma, the ambiguity of identity, and the struggle to connect across generations.

-*Excerpt from the final script:*
+*Excerpts from the final script:*

-> "A man is yelling at you.
-'How could this happen?!
+> A man is yelling at you.
+>
+> "How could this happen?!
 I remember his sweet hands, his face.
 Nothing is the same now.
 Nothing is the same.
 You could have saved him!
-You could have saved him!'"
+You could have saved him!"

-> "Old man lying on a hospital bed in front of you.
-He says: 'His name was Alec, not Alex.
-A L E C. A Greek name.
+> Old man lying on a hospital bed in front of you.
+He says:
+>
+> "His name was Alec, not Alex.
+A-L-E-C. A Greek name.
 Alec was my cousin.
 2 years old.
 He was swept away.
-His family and their house were consumed by the waves.'"
+His family and their house were consumed by the waves."

 ## Symbolic Scenes and Motifs